Moving Objects Without Restrictions

-- Hold down the Ctrl key on your keyboard and place your cursor over the Moveedit handle at the center of the selected object.
+- Hold down the Ctrl/Command key on your keyboard and place your cursor over the Moveedit handle at the center of the selected object.

 - Click and drag the object into the same space as the cabinet, furniture or shelves.

 - Create a Cross Section/Elevation view that shows your accessories and the furniture that they will be placed in.

 - In the Cross Section/Elevation view, move each object to the desired height, using the steps described in #2-6, above.
 The positions of these items can also be adjusted left to right in this view.

 - Depending on the type of furniture that the objects are placed in or on, you may find it necessary to raise the heights above the floorof some objects -- either in a Cross Section/Elevation view or in the objects' specification dialogs -- before moving them into the furniture's space.